Institute of Jazz Studies: Publications

-Events and scholarship
+Radio and scholarship

 In addition to its publications, the institute also hosts Jazz from the Archives, a radio show on WBGO radio that airs every Sunday and a Jazz Research Roundtable.

 Jazz Archives fellowship

 Since 2012, the Institute has also hosted an annual Jazz Archives Fellowship.
 The fellowship is open to graduate students of library science or recent graduates with an interest in jazz or African American studies.
-It is supported by the Morroe Berger - Benny Carter Jazz Research Fund, an endowment established by musician Benny Carter in 1987 to provide grants to facilitate jazz research by students and scholars.
+It is supported by the Morroe Berger–Benny Carter Jazz Research Fund, an endowment established by musician Benny Carter in 1987 to provide grants to facilitate jazz research by students and scholars.
 The Fellowship Program is also funded by private funds.

 In 2014, the fellows focused on the collection of Ismay Duvivier, a dancer, and her son George Duvivier, a bass player.

 Morroe Berger–Benny Carter Jazz Research Fund

 In 1987, the institute began funding up to ten grants of $1,000 each year.
 The fund was started by musician Benny Carter in memory of Morroe Berger.
 Berger was a professor of sociology at Princeton University until his death in 1981.
 Half of the awards are designated for students in the Rutgers–Newark Master's Program in Jazz History and Research and half are awarded to scholars from other institutions.
 The awards are for visiting the Institute and performing independent jazz-related research.
-To date, over 70 awards have been granted.
+To date, more than 70 awards have been granted.